Pros and Cons of Dropshipping for Your Ecommerce Business

 5. Difficulty in Building a Brand

-Dropshipping makes it challenging to build a strong brand identity.
+Dropshipping makes it challenging to build a strong brand identity or design a branded e-commerce store to run the business.
 Since you are selling products that are not exclusive to your store, customers may focus more on the product’s brand rather than your own.
 Building brand loyalty becomes difficult when customers can easily find the same products from competitors at lower prices.
 Dropshipping is better suited for already-established brands looking to expand their product offerings rather than new businesses trying to establish their presence.

 Conclusion